Have you ever wondered why your legs feel a bit lopsided after all those invigorating runs? You’re in good company.

 Additional Resource – 13 Exercises to improve running

-Stand tall with feet hip-width distance apart, then find your center, and shift your weight to your right foot.
+Stand tall with feet hip-width distance apart, then find your center and shift your weight to your right foot.

-Next, raise your left foot and balance on you right, then squat down by bending at the knee and sitting your hips back as if you are going to sit on a chair behind you.
+Next, raise your left foot and balance on your right, then squat down by bending at the knee and sitting your hips back as if you are going to sit on a chair behind you.

-If mobility is a big issue, then you can either hold on to suspended rope or squat down to sit on a bench or a chair behind you.
+If mobility is a big issue, then you can either hold on to a suspended rope or squat down to sit on a bench or a chair behind you.

 Avoid bad form at all costs.

 Squat down slowly on your supporting leg as much as you can (at least 90 degrees in your knee), then slowly raise yourself up and extend your leg back up to standing.

 The key is to focus on balance and good form.

 Additional resource – Your guide to Charleys Horse in runners